haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/release-notes/CloudReleaseNotes101.5.md

 ## How to get `magento-cloud-configuration` release 101.5.x
-Magento  Commerce (Cloud) periodically provides patch releases in components like `magento-cloud-configuration`.
+Magento  Commerce (Cloud) periodically provides patch releases in 组件 like `magento-cloud-configuration`.

 To test and implement your {{site.data.var.ece}} upgrade, see [Test a Magento upgrade]({{ page.baseurl }}/cloud/project/project-upgrade.html).